FOR IMMEDIATE RELEASE

 One-of-a-Kind Program Uses Dance to Help Veterans and Families Cope with PTSD and Brain Injuries

-Now in its fifth year of holding dances, the program was developed in dialogue with a staff psychiatrist at Fort Knox.
+Now in its sixth year of holding dances, the program was developed in dialogue with a staff psychiatrist at Fort Knox.
 Dances are modified to ensure that those with PTSD, BI and other physical and mental challenges can participate fully and benefit.
 Modifications are made to the venue for safety and comfort.
 For example, the venue features special low lighting, for the comfort of those with brain injuries.

 In earlier dance series with veterans in Louisville and a series offered at Ft.
 Knox with soldiers with PTSD and BI, participants reported